intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/examples/README.md

 # Run Examples

-#### 1.xgbClassifierTrainingExampleOnCriteoClickLogsDataset
+#### 1.End to end Spark GBT Example On CriteoClickLogsDataset

 Run this example in spark local mode:

 1.select a KeyManagementService(`SimpleKeyManagementService` or `EHSMKeyManagementService`)

-2.prepare a primaryKey and a dataKey(refer to [this](https://github.com/intel-analytics/BigDL/blob/main/ppml/services/kms-utils/docker/README.md))
+2.prepare 1g [dataset](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) and a primaryKey and a dataKey(refer to [this](https://github.com/intel-analytics/BigDL/blob/main/ppml/services/kms-utils/docker/README.md))

 3.prepare a BigDL PPML Client Container(refer to PPML tutorial)